Terrance Gore: Kansas City Royals

-Gore appeared on the 2015 ALDS and 2015 ALCS roster for the Royals, but not the World Series roster.
+Gore appeared for the Royals in the 2015 MLB postseason, playing in the 2015 ALDS and 2015 ALCS.
+He was not on the roster for the World Series.
 Regardless, Gore received his first World Series ring.
+Gore made 17 appearances for the Royals in the 2016 season, going 0-for-3 with 11 stolen bases in 13 attempts.

-He was non-tendered by the Royals on December 1, 2017, and signed a minor league contract with them the following day.
+Gore played in 12 games for Kansas City during the 2017 campaign, going 0-for-4 with two stolen bases and one walk.
+Gore was non-tendered by the Royals on December 1, 2017, and became a free agent.
+However, he subsequently re-signed with the organization on a minor league contract the following day.

 Chicago Cubs

 On August 15, 2018, Gore was traded to the Chicago Cubs in exchange for cash considerations, and assigned to the Triple-A Iowa Cubs.
 He was promoted to the major leagues on September 1.
 On September 8, he recorded his first major league hit in the first game of a double header against the Washington Nationals pitcher Max Scherzer.
 Gore elected free agency following the season on November 2.

 Kansas City Royals (second stint)

 On December 18, 2018, Gore signed a one-year contract to return to the Royals.
 He was designated for assignment on July 12, 2019, despite hitting .275 with 13 stolen bases.